 What is Meant by a Quality Management System?

-A Quality Management System or QMS is a set of guidelines that dictate how an organisation produces and delivers its products and services.
+A quality management system (QMS) is a set of guidelines that dictate how an organisation produces and delivers its products and services.
 A QMS is an essential tool for any organisation or business that wants to ensure the delivery of high-quality products and services to its customers.

 Your organisation or business already has several systems to keep them in operation.
 A QMS is one more system that, when followed, will help ensure your success.